tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchmanagement/management-api-versions.md

 ms.manager: nitinme
 ---

+# API versions of Management REST APIs

-# Versions of Management REST API (Azure Cognitive Search)
+This article lists the current and past versions of the Management REST APIs for Azure Cognitive Search.

 ## Stable versions